cmbant/CAMB/docs/source/modifying_code.rst

 Although CAMB supports some non-standard models by default (e.g. some early dark energy models), when you have a new model you'll generally need to modify the code.
 Simple cases that do not need code modification are:

-- Dark energy fluid models with a given equation of state and sound speed (see :ref:`dark_energy`)
+- Dark energy fluid models with a given equation of state and sound speed (see :doc:`dark_energy`)
-- Different primordial power spectra (see :ref:`initial_power`)
+- Different primordial power spectra (see :doc:`initial_power`)
-- Different BBN mappings for the Helium abundance (which is pure Python, see :ref:`bbn`)
+- Different BBN mappings for the Helium abundance (which is pure Python, see :doc:`bbn`)

 In these cases, you can just pass in an interpolation table from Python to encapsulate the modified physics.